 - [i32] is used to start shooting without touching the camera (to avoid camera shake) when it is mounted on a tripod for shots such as still lifes or long exposures, for example. - After taking self-timer shots, playing back the image (2) to check focus and exposure is recommended. - When using the self-timer to shoot yourself, use focus lock (2) on an object at the same distance as where you will stand. - To cancel the self-timer after it starts, either tap the screen or press the < < > button. - Auto power off time may be extended when the camera is set for remote control shooting.

 Remote Control Shooting

-- Remote Controller RC-6

-- Wireless Remote Control BR-E1

-- Remote Switch RS-60E3
+- Wireless Remote Control BR-E1 - Remote Switch RS-60E3

-For remote control shooting, you can use Remote Controller RC-6, Wireless Remote Control BR-E1, or Remote Switch RS-60E3 (infrared, Bluetooth, and wired connections, respectively: sold separately).
+Remote shooting is supported with Wireless Remote Control BR-E1 or Remote Switch RS-60E3 (Bluetooth and wired connections, respectively; sold separately).